 Last month’s social media shutdown demonstrates the importance of using several forms of marketing for your business.

-Marketers advertising on these social platforms were in shear panic.
+There are many social media marketing alternatives.
+But, marketers advertising on the most common social platforms were in shear panic.
 Users were frustrated that they could not login to the apps.

 Social media marketing can be a powerful marketing tool.
 In fact, many businesses sell products through Facebook shops and Instagram Shoppable Posts.
 But when Facebook and Instagram went off the grid for an entire day last month, the uncertainty of depending on such platforms became obvious quickly.